RattleyCooper/selentric/README.md

 ## Install

 This package is brand new and there is not an official way to install the package yet.
 Download the .zip and install manually, or sync it with git.
 The only dependency is the `selenium` bindings for python.
+Syncing with git is probably the best bet at this moment in time, as this project will be changing fairly consistently.

+## Request Features

+Just open an issue if there is something selentric doesn't currently do, but you think that it should.
+Give plenty of details and provide example syntax for how you think the objects should behave, etc.

 ## Usage